A categorical and algebro-geometric theory of localization: Universal localisation: torsors, support factorizations, and functoriality

-The preceding constructions are abstract by design, yet the torsor $\Loc_Z^{\mathrm{tor}}(c)$ admits a direct geometric interpretation in the localization theories that motivate this paper.
-It is best regarded as the \emph{pre-denominator form} of localization: before any concentration theorem or invertibility statement is invoked, the open--closed formalism produces not a canonical class on $Z$, but a torsor of supported refinements.
-The familiar Euler-denominator formulas arise precisely when this torsor collapses to a singleton after localization of coefficients.
+The preceding constructions are abstract by design, yet the torsor $\Loc_Z^{\mathrm{tor}}(c)$ admits a direct geometric interpretation in the localisation theories that motivate this paper.
+It is best regarded as the \emph{prior-to-denominator form} of localisation: before any concentration theorem or invertibility statement is invoked, the open--closed formalism produces not a canonical class on $Z$, but a torsor of supported refinements.
+The familiar Euler-denominator formulae arise precisely when this torsor collapses to a singleton after localisation of coefficients.

 \textbf{(1) Equivariant cohomology and Chow theory.} Let a torus $T$ act on a smooth proper space $X$, and let $i:Z=X^{T}\hookrightarrow X$ be the fixed locus.
-In equivariant cohomology and equivariant Chow theory, the localization theorems of Atiyah--Bott, Berline--Vergne, and Edidin--Graham assert that, after localizing the coefficient ring, the global class is recovered from its fixed-locus contribution by division by the equivariant Euler class of the normal bundle \cite{AB,BV,EG}.
-In our language, the geometric content of the localization theorem is exactly the additional uniqueness hypothesis which turns the torsor $\Loc_Z^{\mathrm{tor}}(c)$ into a canonical class $\Loc_Z(c)$ and identifies it with the usual Euler-divided expression.
+In equivariant cohomology and equivariant Chow theory, the localisation theorems of Atiyah--Bott, Berline--Vergne, and Edidin--Graham assert that, after localising the coefficient ring, the global class is recovered from its fixed-locus contribution by division by the equivariant Euler class of the normal bundle \cite{AB,BV,EG}.
+In our language, the geometric content of the localisation theorem is precisely the additional uniqueness hypothesis which turns the torsor $\Loc_Z^{\mathrm{tor}}(c)$ into a canonical class $\Loc_Z(c)$ and identifies it with the usual Euler-divided expression.
 Thus the formalism developed above isolates the categorical stage that precedes the classical fixed-point formula.

 \textbf{(2) Equivariant algebraic $K$-theory.} For equivariant $K$-theory, the same pattern persists, but the denominator becomes multiplicative rather than cohomological.
-Thomason's localization theorem shows that, after localizing the representation ring, the relevant correction factor is $\lambda_{-1}(N^{\vee})$ rather than the ordinary Euler class \cite{Thomason}.
-Accordingly, the object $\Loc_Z^{\mathrm{tor}}(c)$ should be regarded as the universal supported term whose canonical representative is produced only after one imports the concentration/invertibility statement from equivariant $K$-theory.
+Thomason's localisation theorem shows that, after localising the representation ring, the relevant correction factor is $\lambda_{-1}(N^{\vee})$ rather than the ordinary Euler class \cite{Thomason}.
+Accordingly, the object $\Loc_Z^{\mathrm{tor}}(c)$ should be regarded as the canonical supported term whose canonical representative is produced only after one imports the concentration/invertibility statement from equivariant $K$-theory.
 This is precisely why the formal part of the argument may be separated from the geometric computation of the denominator.